Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Introduction

-\paragraph{Existing works and their drawbacks.} In the case of testing for single CP, most of the existing inference methods rely on \emph{asymptotic} distribution of the maximum discrepancy measure, such as CUSUM score~\cite{page1954continuous}, Fisher discriminant score~\cite{mika1999fisher, harchaoui2009kernel}, and MMD~\cite{li2015m}, which is derived under some restrictive assumptions such as weak dependence among the data points.
-Asymptotic inference for multiple CPs was proposed by \citet{frick2014multiscale} under the name of \emph{Simultaneous Multiscale Changepoint Estimator (SMUCE)}.
-These asymptotic approaches often fail to control type I error (false detection rate) when the sequence is short or contains highly correlated data points.
-Besides, it has been observed that these approaches are often conservative, i.e., have low statistical power~\cite{hyun2018exact}.
+\textbf{Existing works and their drawbacks.} In the case of testing for single CP, most of the existing inference methods rely on \emph{asymptotic} distribution of the maximum discrepancy measure, such as CUSUM score~\cite{page1954continuous}, Fisher discriminant score~\cite{mika1999fisher, harchaoui2009kernel}, and MMD~\cite{li2015m}, which is derived under some restrictive assumptions such as weak dependence among the data points.
+Asymptotic inference for multiple CPs was proposed by \cite{frick2014multiscale} under the name of \emph{SMUCE}.
+These asymptotic approaches often fail to control type I error when the sequence is short or contains highly correlated data points.
+Besides, it has been observed that these approaches are often conservative, i.e., low statistical power~\cite{hyun2018exact}.